 We arrived in West Bamfield on Sunday afternoon.

 We presented our research to DI-ers and shared the development of our collaborative drawing robot that fosters remote making in the physical space.
-We frame the work by thinking about how technology can act as a mediator between collaborators who work in remote locations, and further, if we were completed limited to technical tools, how could remote collaborators make physical artifacts together in real-time situations.
+We framed the work by thinking about how technology can act as a mediator between collaborators, and if we were completely limited to technical tools in remote collaborations, how could remote collaborators make physical artifacts together in real-time situations.
 Look for a future article post, where I will include some updated imagery, learnings, and outcomes of this research.

 On the island, and as a way to contribute to the discussions of the wild and weird, we thought it would be interesting to explore collaborative work mediated by nature.
 As it was the first time Rebecca and I actually met in person (we have been working remotely since 2013), we planned to work on site together and think about ways that nature might play a role in our collaborative design making activities.
 Our inquiries that led the making activities were: How can we speculate on ways to collaborate without technology? and How can nature be a mediator in our collaborations?

 See also an article on Design Inquiry’s website.

 We experimented with making our own ink and paper from found berries and pulp on the island.
 Rebecca explored photo manipulation from natural compositions found in the sand.
 I explored screen-printing by sewing natural found objects to paper.

 For our main project, we created a (very lo-res) wind drawing machine that we set up on the shore of Brady Beach by the DI house.
 We hung mark-making tools from a tree above and allowed the wind to move the markers around on the fabric canvas that lay below.
 The wind drawing machine sat out at the beach for about 3 days.

 During the week, we also participated in other DI-ers making activities.